R3Conclave/conclave-samples/conclave-auction/README.md

 `./gradlew runClient --args="BIDDER <enclave_constraint> <host-url>, <bid-amount>"`

+The enclave constraint used in this sample is the `code signer`,  which is printed on the console as you run the host as shown in the example below.
 If you are building an enclave in mock mode then the enclave reports it is using a signing key hash consisting of all zeros.

-The enclave constraint used in this sample is the `code signer`,  which is printed on the console as you run the host as shown in the example below:

 ```
 Remote attestation for enclave 6C5AE57C0D779D635FBF5227CE1DEC4A0736BD5F02CC8E8E6DB61F76DE56C1F0: